-FT 692 Independent Study (1-3 cr.), and MM 701 Maintenance of Matriculation (0 cr.)
+FT 692 Independent Study (1-3 cr.) and MM 701 Maintenance of Matriculation (0 cr.)

 All degree programs require that students maintain a cumulative grade point average of 3.0 every semester while enrolled in the program.
-A student is placed on probation if his or her semester GPA is below 3.0.
-A student is not subject to academic dismissal at the end of his or her first semester in a degree program.
+A student is placed on probation if their semester GPA is below 3.0.
+A student is not subject to academic dismissal at the end of their first semester in a degree program.
 A student will be dismissed from the college after two consecutive semesters with a GPA below 3.0.
 A final GPA of 3.0 is required for graduation.